In This Article

 How Do You Apply Makeup to Acne-Prone Skin?

 "First, you have to make sure the skin is clean and makeup-free," says Avendaño.
 "If my client has acne, I ask them to wash their face with Differin Daily Deep Cleanser, which has 5% benzoyl peroxide but won't strip their skin.
 Then I'll apply an oil-free, noncomedogenic moisturizer like Differin Oil Control Moisturizer SPF 30, which is my absolute favorite.
 It actually absorbs surface oil for a matte finish, so for clients with acne, I like to use it in lieu of a primer to help create a nice, smooth canvas to start."

 "With foundation, I tend to use a dry buffing brush to apply the product in a circular motion.
-I don't use blending sponges because I think it pulls off products that have texture like pimple bumps or dry skin," he says.
-His favorite formulas are BareMinerals Original Foundation and Lorac Porefection Foundation.
+I don't use blending sponges because I think it pulls off products that have a texture like a pimple, bumps, or dry skin," he says.
+His favorite formulas are BareMinerals Original Foundation and Lorac Porefection Foundation ($38).